BY USE CASE

 Continuous security testing is a vital process in application development.
 It ensures proper security controls are in place to prevent application vulnerabilities that can be exploited.

-Making sure only authorized users access the app is not enough.
+Making sure only authorized users access the application is not enough.
 Hackers and cybercriminals must be prevented from seeing or using the sensitive data in the application.
-Encryption does this by scrambling the data going to and from the app.
+Encryption does this by scrambling the data going to and from the application.

 Application security measures can be classified according to their environment.
 The three primary classifications are: